isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     }

 Here we have a problem:
-This is perfectly good code in a single-threaded program, but have two treads exectute this and there is a race condition on `free_slots` so that two threads might get the same value and `free_slots`.
+This is perfectly good code in a single-threaded program, but have two treads execute this and there is a race condition on `free_slots` so that two threads might get the same value and `free_slots`.
 That's (obviously) a bad data race, so people trained in other languages may try to fix it like this: